Trump to Kim: My button's bigger than yours

 US President Donald Trump has boasted that his nuclear button is "much bigger" and "more powerful" than North Korean leader Kim Jong-un's.

-Mr Trump's tweet is the latest contribution to the bickering, increasingly personalised feud between the nuclear-armed leaders.
+Mr Trump's tweet is the latest contribution to an increasingly personalised feud between the nuclear-armed leaders.

 Mr Kim threatened earlier this week that his nuclear launch button was "always on my table".